mozilla/gecko-dev/testing/perfdocs/generated/perf-sheriffing.rst

 2.3 Framework Thresholds
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Different frameworks test different things and the threshold for which the alerts are triggered and considered
+Different frameworks test different things, and the thresholds for triggering alerts and considering
-performance changes is different based on the harness:
+performance changes differ based on the harness:

 - AWSY >= 0.25%
 - Build metrics installer size >= 100kb